Compatible devices: Tobii EyeX and Tobii Eye Tracker 4C.

 Q: My eye tracking is not working properly on a second screen attached to my computer, why?

-A: The current features enabled are designed for single screen, single eye tracker scenarios.
+A: The current features enabled are designed for a single screen, single eye tracker scenarios.
 We’ll add support for multi-screen scenarios in the future.

 Q: Eye tracking is not accurate for me, the mouse cursor has an offset, why?

-A: Everyone's eyes are unique and therefore there might be a natural offset.
-Have in mind though that eye tracking is not pixel accurate and can't be because of how the human eye works.
+A: Everyone’s eyes are unique and therefore, there might be a natural offset.
+Have in mind, though, that eye tracking is not pixel accurate and can’t be because of how the human eye works.
 We usually say the accuracy is about the size of a thumbnail.
 One way to improve accuracy, however, can be to make sure that the eye tracker is centered on the bottom of your screen frame, re-do display setup and make sure the lines on top of the eye tracker are aligned to the ones in the setup window, also improve your calibration for both light and dark environments.

-Ran into issues setting it up?
+Have issues setting it up?

-Do you have the required Windows update or later, but Eye Control isn't showing up or it's just not working?
+Do you have the required Windows update or later, but Eye Control isn’t showing up, or it's just not working?
 Please check out this troubleshooting article.